yiyins2/CS320-FA23/p1/README.md

 ```

 Note that `stderr=subprocess.STDOUT` tells `check_output` that error
-messages should be treated as regular output -- that let's us capture
+messages should be treated as regular output -- that lets us capture
 the output with `e.output`.

 ### Q30: what is faster for looping over a DataFrame, `iterrows` or `itertuples`?